 (Yes, dog shows really are like that movie.)

-I was busy cooking with the television on for background noise one day when I heard a line I haven’t been able to get out of my head.
-I don’t remember the movie at all, but I do recall hearing a man calmly say to a loudly ranting zealot, “Your problem is you don’t think, you know.”
+I was busy cooking one day, with the television on for background noise, when I heard a line that I haven’t been able to get out of my head.
+I don’t remember the movie at all, but I do recall hearing a man calmly say to a loudly ranting zealot, “your problem is you don’t think, you know.”

 You may already be thinking about someone you know who does this, knows it all and doesn’t hesitate to tell you and everyone else.
 Maybe you are thinking of how you typically react when you hear it.
 You might even be imagining what it would be like to say to that person, “Your problem is you don’t think, you know.”

-It is arguably easier to just agree, or avoid the person all together, but that isn’t always possible.
-If it is someone you must deal with, a family member, a co-worker, know that arguing to get your point made is likely only going to lead to more frustration and possibly escalation.
+It is arguably easier to just agree, or avoid the person or the conversation altogether, but that isn’t always possible.
+If it is someone you must deal with, a family member, a coworker, know that arguing to get your point made is likely only going to lead to more frustration and possible escalation.
 As profound as the line in this movie may have been, it was a movie, intended for entertainment value only.